 4. Weigh the positives and the negatives:

-If you are doing your best in taking care of your vacation rental, then the positive reviews should exceed the negative ones.
+If you are doing your best to take care of your vacation rental, then the positive reviews should exceed the negative ones.
 This indicates that you are not doing a bad job, just someone-off incidents have brought in a bad review.
 So don’t be dejected.
 Keep in mind that you are not the only one getting bad reviews.
 In these times, reviews can be harsh because the reviewer doesn’t have to face you.
 They can write things that they won’t say face to face.
 In such cases don’t fret too much about them.
 They might be highly exaggerated.

 5. Showcase improvements:

 Suppose initially, your vacation rental lacked a play area for children.
 A guest complained about it, and you thought it was a good suggestion.
-You went ahead and created a play area, filled it with toys.
+You went ahead and created a play area, and filled it with toys.
 Don’t let your effort go unnoticed.
-Take some pictures, showcase them on social media.
+Take some pictures, and showcase them on social media.
 Also, share them with the reviewer via email or through a response to the review.
 This has many benefits.
 It will give the reviewer a sense of pride that you found his suggestions helpful.
 It will also reduce his dissatisfaction.
 Lastly, it will show the readers that you take reviews seriously and are sincere to your customers.

 6. Remind reviewer of on-spot measures undertaken:

 At times, certain customers complain about a dissatisfying experience while they are still staying.
 You try to come up with the best possible solutions during their stay.
 However, you were able to satisfy them only, say 70%.
 They don’t express that they are still dissatisfied and go on to give you a bad review.
 In such a case, don’t enter into a fight with them.
-However, don’t hesitate in mentioning the measures taken by you.
+However, don’t hesitate to mention the measures taken by you.
 This has several benefits.
 First, the reviewer is reminded of your best efforts.
 Second, the readers can make a judgment call having heard both sides of the story.
 Third, it shows that you are responsive to the reviews and don’t ignore them.

 7. Be courteous:

 Suppose, your customer waited till he reached his home to post a bad review.
 He made no complaints while he was there.
 This gave you no opportunity to make amends.
 You may still go into his good books.
 Generally, customers provide their personal details.
 You may email them informing them that you regret their dissatisfaction.
 Further, you may send a discount coupon for their next stay.
 Or you may request their permission and send them a small token of appreciation such as a set of branded lifestyle products.
 This will reduce their anger towards your property.
 You may mention this in response to the review.
-To show your readers, you care.
+To show your readers, that you care.

 8. Positive and negative are the faces of the same coin:

 Suppose, your property is close to the nightlife of the city.
 Therefore there are a lot of nightclubs nearby.
 This leads to a lot of noise.
 Some travelers enjoy nightlife and won’t complain, in fact appreciate the location.
-However, there might be some who want to stay away from city life, enjoy some quiet.
+However, there might be some who want to stay away from city life, and enjoy some quiet.
 These might give you a bad review.
 You need to be clearer when marketing your vacation rental.
 You need to state that your property might not be suitable for a certain clientele.
 As the proverb goes, prevention is better than cure.
 You may end up losing some prospects but you would ensure lower bad reviews.

 9. All reviews are interactions: